Written by Divinity Nutra, Updated on February 8, 2023

 Remember, a healthy immune system generates internal inflammation to fight off infections or prevent diseases.
 Sometimes, things can go awry, and your immune system will target the joints causing uncontrollable inflammation and joint erosion.

 Curcumin can reduce inflammation and enhance the body’s antioxidant capacity, making the immune system more efficient.
-This benefit may help lower inflammation, ultimately decreasing joint pain, increasing mobility, and restoring functionality in problematic areas.
+This benefit may help get rid of inflammation, ultimately decreasing joint pain, increasing mobility, and restoring functionality in problematic areas.

 We’ve seen turmeric’s positive anti-inflammatory effects demonstrated in many studies regarding back pain, fibromyalgia pain, and inflammation related to asthma and allergies.
 Now, we will review the research as it pertains to arthritis pain relief.
 More specifically, we’ll cover how turmeric can help rheumatoid arthritis, psoriatic arthritis, osteoarthritis, and joint pain.